top of page

 Avascular Necrosis of the Knee

-The knee joint is vulnerable to avascular necrosis, particularly after trauma or prolonged corticosteroid use.
-When blood flow to the knee bones is disrupted, it can result in bone deterioration and cartilage damage, leading to pain and impaired mobility.
+The knee joint is particularly vulnerable to avascular necrosis, especially after trauma or prolonged corticosteroid use.
+Disruption of blood flow to the knee bones can result in deterioration of the bone and cartilage damage, leading to pain and impaired mobility.
+Early intervention through avascular necrosis therapy, including medications and lifestyle modifications, can help manage symptoms and slow disease progression.

 Avascular Necrosis of the Shoulder

-While less common than in other joints, avascular necrosis can affect the shoulder, causing discomfort and limited range of motion.
-Understanding the risk factors and symptoms of shoulder AVN is crucial for early detection and intervention.
+Although less common than in other joints, avascular necrosis can affect the shoulder, causing discomfort and limited range of motion.
+Understanding shoulder AVN's risk factors and symptoms is crucial for early detection and intervention.
+Treatment options may include aseptic necrosis treatment strategies such as physical therapy and medications aimed at alleviating pain and improving function.

 Avascular Necrosis of the Ankle

-The ankle joint can also be susceptible to avascular necrosis, especially following traumatic injuries or excessive steroid use.
-When left untreated, AVN of the ankle can lead to joint degeneration and significant functional impairment.
+The ankle joint can also be susceptible to avascular necrosis, particularly following traumatic injuries or excessive steroid use.
+If left untreated, AVN of the ankle can lead to joint degeneration and significant functional impairment.
+Comprehensive treatment of AVN, including both conservative measures and surgical interventions when necessary, is essential to prevent further damage and restore mobility.

 Diagnosis of Avascular Necrosis (AVN) or Osteonecrosis (ON)